ubaldot/vim-writegood/README.md

 around.
 See `:h quickfix`.<br>

-The quickfix list automatically updates  "on save", i.e.  you must save your file to refresh the linting because it won't happen in real-time.
+The quickfix list automatically updates  "on save", i.e.  you must save your file to refresh the linting.

 >**Warning**
 >